 For the most part, experts say the extended warranty isn’t worth the money.
 The only time it’s worth considering is if you’re buying a car with established dependability issues.
 So, before you step into the negotiating room, understand the history of the car you’re trying to buy so that you can make an informed decision about the extended warranty.

 With a security etching, the dealership etches your vehicle identification number, or VIN, on your car window.
 This is said to make your car a less likely target of theft.
 Generally speaking, experts contend that security etching is not worth the hundreds of dollars it costs, so you should probably pass on that add-on.

 Yo-yo financing is the term for a scam in which a car dealer tells the buyer everything is good with the financing.
 A few days after the new owner has driven the car off the lot, the dealer calls the buyer back to say the financing deal fell through.

-At that point, the buyer is told he either needs to pay more money or to sign a different contract — often with less desirable terms than the original deal.
-If the buyer doesn’t agree, the dealership might try to take the car back, or report it as stolen.
+At that point, the buyer is told they either need to pay more money or to sign a different contract — often with less desirable terms than the original deal.
+If the buyer doesn’t agree, the seller might try to take the car back or report it as stolen.

 Trying to change the terms of the deal in this way is illegal.
 Buyers should keep their contract with them and not in the glove compartment.
 If you are a victim of a yo-yo scam, contact a lawyer.

 Although your credit score can paint a negative picture, your day-to-day life might be altogether different.
 Perhaps you’ve worked at the same job for many years, lived in the same apartment or house for a while, or kept up your payments on some regular service for a long time.
 Bringing in proof of such stable behavior can help prove you are worthy of a loan.

 Items to bring with you when applying for a loan include:

 - Reference letters from your landlord or mortgage lender

 - Other receipts that show you’re reliable and responsible